brianscherner/fly-fishing-journal/research-and-planning-log.md

 * 3:00pm - 4:00pm: Worked on adding styling to application, starting with multi-step form.

+#### Wednesday, 5/22/24

+* 9:00am - 9:45am: Worked on adding more styling to application's multi-step form and details pages.

 <!-- NOTES:

 Conditionally render trips by having a toggle feature.